polichtm/MCW-SAP-NetWeaver-on-Azure/Whiteboard design session/WDS student guide - SAP NetWeaver on Azure.md

 ### Customer needs

--   Reduce time to deploy new business processes to have competitive customer offers
+-   Reduce time to deploy new business processes to have competitive customer offers.

--   Reduce time required to provision development and test environments
+-   Reduce time required to provision development and test environments.

--   Lower costs incurred by the development, test, and production environments
+-   Lower costs incurred by the development, test, and production environments.

--   Identify an estimated monthly infrastructure cost for operating your solution
+-   Identify an estimated monthly infrastructure cost for operating your solution.

 ### Technical requirements

--   SAP ERP/ECC 6.0 NetWeaver is the application tier
+-   SAP ERP/ECC 6.0 NetWeaver is the application tier.

--   SQL Server 2014 is the data tier
+-   SQL Server 2014 is the data tier.

--   Application tier on the production system requires total of 30,000 SAPS
+-   Application tier on the production system requires total of 30,000 SAPS.

--   Database tier on the production system requires total of 15,000 SAPS
+-   Database tier on the production system requires total of 15,000 SAPS.

--   Database tier on the production system needs 10,000 IOPS
+-   Database tier on the production system needs 10,000 IOPS.

--   The size of database files on the production system is 750GB, with the expected growth to 1TB
+-   The size of database files on the production system is 750GB, with the expected growth to 1TB.

 -   RPO=15 min, RTO=6 hours

--   Transaction log backups every 15 minutes, full daily backups retained for 1 month, monthly backups retained for 1 year
+-   Transaction log backups every 15 minutes, full daily backups retained for 1 month, monthly backups retained for 1 year.

 ### Customer objections